hyperreality/hyperreality.github.com/_posts/2016-05-15-american-english.md

 After being caught out enough times by such subtleties, I wondered if there was a website that could find and fix them for me.
 A quick search revealed that existing sites only detected regional spellings, such as "analyse" / "analyze".

 I made a better tool that swallows large texts and coughs up any words that show the slightest traces of regional influence, according to exhaustive Wikipedia information.
-Here's the link: **[American English to British English Translator](https://codewordsolver.com/american-british-english-translator)**.

 The website and accompanying code should be useful to: